tjhinn/glow-tale-maker/docs/masterplan.md

 Parent dashboard for tracking purchased stories.

-Narrated audiobook mode (voiceover using child’s name).
+Narrated audiobook mode (voiceover using child's name).

 ✨ Emotional Thesis
-YourFairyTale.ai feels like opening a glowing bedtime story — gentle, kind, and full of wonder — where every parent becomes the author of their child’s imagination.
+YourFairyTale.ai feels like opening a glowing bedtime story — gentle, kind, and full of wonder — where every parent becomes the author of their child's imagination.

 ✅ End of masterplan.md